PradipKumarDas/Teaching/21AML171-Deep_Learning/README.md

 Author's original repository is available at https://github.com/ageron/handson-ml3.
 Relevant implementations were modified to suit the classroom learning.

+### Recommended Development Envirobnm

 ### Package Installation
 For _Anaconda_ Data Science platform, it is recommended to use its default package manager _Conda_ to install all required packages over the other package managers such as _Pip_ that may create package conflict across environments.
+But package installation using Conda may require administrative privilege.
+Package installation on local computers in Windows is recommeded over _Anaconda Prompt_ available in _Start -> Anaconda_ menu.

 #### TensorFlow